amranhossain63/Detect_AD_MRI/README.md

-# Detect Alzheimer’s Disease from MRI Usin ML
+# Detect Alzheimer’s Disease from MRI Using ML

 ## Improved Alzheimer’s Disease Detection by MRI Using Multimodal Machine Learning Algorithms